bwaynesu/BComponentComparator/README.md

 #### Adjusting Column Width
 - Use the "Inspector Width" slider to adjust all column widths simultaneously

+#### Using Context Menu
+- Right-click any Component in the Inspector
+- Select "Add to Comparator" from the context menu
+- The Comparator window will open (or focus if already open)
+- The Component's type will be automatically set, and the Component will be added to the list
+- Perfect for quickly comparing multiple instances of the same Component type

 #### Customizing Display Mode

 If an Inspector displays incorrectly or appears empty compared to Unity's default Inspector: